Garmin Edge 830 vs. 1030 Plus: Which One Should You Buy?

 The readability in direct sunlight, responsivity, and brightness of both displays are the same.

-I prefer a smaller form factor for training and racing because of its compactness, but I can imagine people with poorer eyesight or enthusiasts may prefer the larger screen of the 1030 Plus.
+I prefer a smaller form factor for training and racing because of its compactness.
+Still, I can imagine people with poorer eyesight or enthusiasts may prefer the larger screen of the 1030 Plus.

 Winner: Garmin Edge 830